Business Receipt Templates

 What is the difference between a service receipt and a sales receipt?

-A service receipt records payment for work completed.
-A sales receipt records payment for a product sold.
+A service receipt records payment for work or a service.
+A sales receipt records payment for products or goods.
 Some businesses use both, depending on what the customer paid for.

 -